Sandeep9905/lion-test/README.md

 For frontend part
 1.cd to lionfrontend .
 2.then run npm install .
+3.It will download all the node modules file that we need to run the app .
-3.npm start .
+4.npm start .
-4.it will the frontend part in your browser ...
+5.it will the frontend part in your browser ...